-Do people in groups make decisions other than individually and what is the value of intuition in solving complex problems?
+Do people make other decisions in groups than individually and what is the value of intuition in solving complex problems?
 These are questions from the fast-growing field of behavioural economics that Stephen Jagau answers in his thesis.

 Jagau obtained his PhD on 12 October with his thesis 'Listen to the Sirens; Understanding Psychological Mechanisms with Theory and Experimental Tests'.
-The three topics covered in it fall under what is nowadays called behavioural economics; combining psychological and emotional elements in making economic decisions.
-Experimentation and the use of mathematical models from game theory, among others, is an essential part of this science, which emerged in the seventies and has become widely known by Nobel Prize winners such as Daniel Kahneman and Richard Thaler.
+The three topics covered in it fall under behavioural economics; combining psychological and emotional elements in making economic decisions.
+Experimentation and using mathematical models from game theory is an essential part of this science which emerged in the 70's, becoming widely known through Nobel Prize winners Daniel Kahneman and Richard Thaler.

 Jagau (28), from Germany, obtained a bachelor's degree in 'management, philosophy and economics' in Frankfurt.
 In the meantime he became interested in a more mathematical approach, and continued his studies with a two-year research master at the Tinbergen Institute in Amsterdam, which he completed cum laude.
 His subsequent doctoral degree was completed in three years.

 In July Jagau was selected for the Rubicon programme to do research abroad.
 For the next three years Jagau will work as a postdoctoral researcher at the universities of Zurich and California.
 For this programme, funded by the Netherlands Organisation for Scientific Research (NWO), 20 researchers were selected from 88 candidates, including 3 from the University of Amsterdam (UvA).